-At a green gate towards the rear of the parking area, you'll notice a triple red-dash-on-white blaze that marks the start of the Tuxedo–Mt.
+Towards the rear of the parking area (just before a cable gate), you'll notice a triple red-dash-on-white blaze that marks the start of the Tuxedo–Mt.
 Ivy Trail.
-Follow this trail uphill on a wide dirt road, then bear right at the power line clearing and continue along a dirt road parallel to the power lines.
-Just beyond the next power line tower, bear left under the power lines to a Y-junction, and take the left fork uphill.
+Follow this trail uphill on a wide dirt road, then bear right at the power line clearing and continue along a dirt road parallel to the power lines for about 0.2 mile.
+As the road crosses under the power lines, you’ll come to a Y-junction, where you bear left and head uphill.
 A short distance beyond, follow the trail as it turns right and enters the woods.

 The Tuxedo–Mt.
 Ivy Trail now ascends gradually on an old woods road.
 After crossing a stream on rocks, the road becomes rockier.
 Watch carefully for a left turn and follow the red-dash-on-white blazes as the trail leaves the road it has been following and continues to climb rather steeply on another old woods road.
 Near the top of the climb, the trail bears right and continues on a footpath.